 Metal or plastic, which is best?
 Well, this may depend on your goals and needs, so we took a close look at each option to evaluate material pros and cons to kick start your selection process.

-The benefits of stainless steel may "steel" your heart away.
+The benefits of stainless steel may "steel" your heart.
 This material is a nice contrast to plastic, and it is considered non-toxic, durable, and easy to clean.
 Toss it into the dishwasher without worry of warping, a perk we appreciate as busy parents and caregivers.
 However, stainless steel can show fingerprints and possibly dents from a severe fall or bump.
-Keep in mind that these issues are cosmetic and superficial.
-They do not influence performance unless you dent the edge or lid, which could compromise the ability to close and open properly.
+Keep in mind; these issues are cosmetic and superficial.
+They do not influence performance unless you dent the edge or lid, compromising the ability to close and open properly.

 Plastic options tend to be lightweight, which is helpful when your child is carrying around an already heavy backpack.
 However, this is not always true.
 The Munchkin is mostly plastic yet weighs more than the LunchBots, a 100% stainless steel option.
 Most of the plastic options in our lineup are colorful and feature fun graphics, which are kid-friendly.
 However, plastic is not our preferred material choice, mainly due to the potential of chemicals leaching into food.
 They are also less durable, being more susceptible to scratching and staining than stainless steel counterparts.